 Get started with dual enrollment!

 Check out the courses recommended for high school students.
-Cabrillo's academic counselors can help you choose classes based on your goals.
+Cabrillo's academic counselors (drop in or make an appointment) can help you choose classes based on your goals.
 Check with your high school counselor to choose classes that will also meet your high school requirements.
 If you plan to take a Math or English course, complete the self-paced placement process.
+Check out the Dual Enrollment Handbook for information that will help you!

 Once you receive your Cabrillo ID, login to your MyCabrillo portal to complete the Dual Enrollment eForm.
-Select that you are 'A high school student taking a Cabrillo course on my own' and complete the form following a few easy steps.
+Select that you are 'A high school student taking a Cabrillo course on my own' , add the courses that you would like to take, and attach the completed signature page signed by your parents and your high school, and submit the form.
+Review the step-by-step guide for instructions on completing the dual enrollment eForm to understand this process.

 Discuss your plan for dual enrollment with your high school counselor.
 Your high school district can tell you which courses will count toward your high school graduation requirements.